feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 As you can see, there are usually "feature producers" where they will define features and put them in the feature registry.
 Those feature producers will use the `Anchors` and `Feature Definitions` that we talked above to produce (or define) the features.

 However, there are also a group of other people who will be the feature consumers.
-They don't care about how the features are defined, they "just" know that there are some features availble for use, for example a "feature anchor" describing user activities, which they can reuse to predict whether it is a fraud activity or not.
+They don't care about how the features are defined, they "just know" that there are some features availble for use, for example a feature describing user activities, which they can reuse to predict whether it is a fraud activity or not.
 In this case, `Feature Join` and `Feature Query` are in particular useful for those feature consumers.

-After you have defined all the features, you probably don't want to use all of them in this particular program.
-In this case, instead of putting every features in this `FeatureQuery` part, you can just put a selected list of features.
-Note that they have to be of the same key, because essentially it is a table join and you need to specify the keys and make sure they are the same key(s).
+After the feature producer have defined all the features, the feature consumer probably don't want to use all of them.
+In this case, feature consumers can select which set of features they want to put in `FeatureQuery`, so that they can get the features and join them on the input observation data.

-Since this is a process with "join", you need to specify the input data and the features you want to join on (the feature query list), and the result will be the observation data plus the additional features.
+Since this is a process with "join", you need to specify the observation data source and the features you want to get, and the result will be the observation data plus the additional features.

 ```python
 feature_query = FeatureQuery(